MicrosoftDocs/win32/desktop-src/print/ixpsrasterizer-setminimallinewidth.md

-﻿---
+---
-Description: 'The SetMinimalLineWidth method allows the caller to set the minimum thickness (in pixels) of the lines that the device can render.' ms.assetid: 'daf84d1a-d499-4a6e-be87-39fd16f3d87d'
+Description: The SetMinimalLineWidth method allows the caller to set the minimum thickness (in pixels) of the lines that the device can render. ms.assetid: daf84d1a-d499-4a6e-be87-39fd16f3d87d
-title: 'IXpsRasterizer::SetMinimalLineWidth method'
+title: IXpsRasterizerSetMinimalLineWidth method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IXpsRasterizer::SetMinimalLineWidth method